Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Preliminary background

-where $\sigma_\text{max}$ and $\sigma_\text{min}$ are the maximal and minimal singular values of $A$, respectively.
 The condition number plays a significant role in the analysis of numerical problems and is subject to extensive studies in the literature (\cite{condnrdeuflhard}, \cite{condnrtrefethen}, \cite{condnrestimate}, \cite{condnrmethods}).
-Several methods exist to improve high condition numbers of ill-conditioned problems (these are the, so-called, pre-conditioning methods, see e.~g., \cite{precondreview}) in order to increase the accuracy of calculated solutions.
+Several methods exist to improve high condition numbers of ill-conditioned problems (these are the, so-called, pre-conditioning methods, see e.g., \cite{precondreview}) in order to increase the accuracy of calculated solutions.
 This is often necessary because many real-world applications give rise to condition numbers of significant magnitude.
 This is the key motivation for the investigation in this paper.